moulins/brainfuck-rs/README.md

 Yet Another Brainfuck Interpreter written in Rust, because why the f$%* not?
 (And it's a good way to learn a new language)
 If you don't know brainfuck yet, go [here](https://esolangs.org/wiki/brainfuck).

+This program uses the `impl Trait` feature, and so must be compiled with rustc nightly.
-Compile with the `--release` for better performance.
+Compile with the `--release` flag for better performance.

 ## Implementation